-- 1. Non-substantial(< 50% of FMV) improvements to existing residential and non-residential structures, providing the improvements do not decrease the pre-existing distance between the unaltered structure and the top of bank; - 2.
-Accessory structures built in accordance with 708 A 8 of this bylaw; - Development related to on-site septic or water supply systems in accordance with 708 A.11 and 13 of this bylaw: - 4.
+- 1. Non-substantial (< 50% FMV) improvements of less than a 500 square foot footprint to existing residential and non-residential structures, providing the improvements do not decrease the pre-existing distance between the unaltered structure and the top of bank; - 2.
+Accessory structures built in accordance with 708 A 8 of this bylaw; - 3.
+Development related to on-site septic or water supply systems in accordance with 708 A.11 and 13 of this bylaw; - 4.
 Building utilities in accordance with relevant Technical Provisions in Section 708 of this bylaw; - 5.
 At-grade parking for existing buildings; and, - 6.
-Recreational vehicles, provided they are fully licensed and ready for highway use.
+Recreational vehicles provided they are fully licensed and ready for highway use.